 The game viewing in Etosha National Park is excellent, the best time to view game is generally in the drier months from May to end October.

-There are many waterholes some of which are manmade and have water pumps to make sure animals have water all year round.
+There are many waterholes some of which are man made and have water pumps to make sure animals have water all year round.
+Conservation is keeping the animals healthy within a specific controlled region.

 There is a good network of roads in the park all accessible by self drive.